 Ebb and Flow is a story about a young boy coming to terms with his actions and transitioning from destructive anger to forgiveness and healing with the help of his beloved grandmother.

 When Jett arrives at his Grandma Jo's home, his feelings are all bundled up inside of him.
 He truly believes he is a bad, unredeemable person.
-With plenty of time on his hands, his thoughts go back to the events of the past year, that spiralled out of control.
+With plenty of time on his hands, his thoughts go back to the events of the past year, that spiraled out of control.
 He remembers at first being kind to Alf, Junior's older cousin who has a disability.
 Jett describes himself as a person who cared about others when he first arrived on the mainland:

 "That was a long time ago,